Five Common Sense Changes to Michigan’s New Sick Leave Law

 5. Eliminating Private Lawsuits

 Eliminating the private right of action and rebuttable presumption would help streamline enforcement and avoid costly litigation.
-This part of the bill is currently fairly vague, which creates uncertainty for both employers and employees.
-The elimination or, at the very least, clarification of this part of the bill will protect businesses from frivolous claims while still ensuring the proper checks remain in place for employees.
+This part of the bill is currently vague, which will be a boon to lawsuits and lawyers while burdening the courts.
+Enforcement of laws are traditionally the function of government, and that should be the case here too.

 As the February 21 implementation date approaches, it’s crucial for workers and employers alike to ask for exemptions, changes and clarifications for their elected officials.
 Business groups, such as the West Michigan Policy Forum, are already engaging in dialogue to help ensure that the law can be implemented smoothly and, where necessary, reformed to work for both sides.
 However, your help is needed, and the business community is encouraged to reach out to their representatives to share both their concerns and these common sense solutions.